The Atheist Bible, CC-BY Fabian M. Suchanek

 Inhibiting science

 Science, in contrast, has no such constraints.
 Nobody is put to death if she or he questions the principle of gravity.
 In science, a theory is valid if it makes true predictions.
 If it ever makes a false prediction, it is abandoned.
-If we assume supernatural gap-fillers instead, which do not succumb to these conditions, then we inhibit the scientific analysis of the questions of life.
-Only if we acknowledge that we do not have an answer, we will be able to find one.
+If we assume supernatural gap fillers instead, which do not succumb to these conditions, then we inhibit the scientific analysis of the questions of life.
+Only if we acknowledge that we do not have an answer will we be able to find one.

 If you don’t know, and you think you know,